open5e/open5e/source/classes/warlock.rst

 only one warlock.
 Warlocks who serve the same patron might view each other as allies, siblings, or rivals.

+.. sidebar:: Looking for more Patrons?
+    :class: missing

+    The Fiend is the only patron that was included in the `5e SRD <http://media.wizards.com/2016/downloads/SRD-OGL_V1.1.pdf>`_.
+    We are hoping to expand using homebrew or third-party content.

+    If you know of high-quality content that would be a good fit, please `contact us <mailto:gm@5esrd.com>`_ or `submit it on github <https://github.com/eepMoody/open5e>`_.

+    .. rst-class:: source

 The Fiend
 ^^^^^^^^^